-PATIENT'S RIGHTS
+PATIENT RIGHTS

 The patient's rights are supported by all facility personnel and are an integral part of the healing process.
-Child and adolescent patients under the age of 18 will be represented by their parents and/or guardians (except when self-representation is allowed by law) to ensure that these patients have the same rights as adult patients.
-These patient's rights are:
+Child and adolescent patients under the age of 18 will be represented by their parents and/or guardians (except when allowed by law) to ensure these patients have the same rights as adult patients.
+These patient rights are: